Gary Numan: 1981–1983: New musical directions

-1984–1990: Record label foundation and collaborations
+1984–1993: Record label foundation, collaborations, and career downturn

-Numan subsequently issued a series of albums and singles on his own record label, Numa.
-The first album released on Numa, 1984's Berserker was also notable for being Numan's first foray into music computers/samplers, in this case, the PPG Wave.
-The album was accompanied by a new blue-and-white visual image (including Numan himself with blue hair), a tour, a live album/video/EP, and the title track reached the UK top 40 when released as a single.
-Despite this, the album divided critics and fans and performed poorly.
+Numan subsequently issued a series of albums and singles on his own record label, Numa Records.
+The first studio album released, 1984's Berserker, was Numan's first foray into music computers and samplers (in this case, the PPG Wave).
+The album was accompanied by a new, blue-and-white colour scheme and visual (including Numan himself, with blue hair), as well as a tour, a live album, video, extended play (EP), and the title track as a single.
+The track charted within the UK top 40.
+Despite this, the album divided critics and fans, and ultimately performed poorly, stalling at No. 32 on the UK chart.
 Numan cites many reasons for this, including distribution issues.

-A collaboration with Bill Sharpe of Shakatak as Sharpe & Numan in 1985 was more successful.
-In March the single "Change Your Mind" reached No. 17 on the UK Singles Chart.
-A few months later the live album White Noise recorded during the Berserker Tour and a live EP with tracks taken from it (titled The Live EP) reached No. 29 and 27 respectively on the charts.
+A collaboration with Bill Sharpe (of Shakatak) as Sharpe & Numan, in 1985, was more successful; in March of that year, the single "Change Your Mind" reached No. 17 on the UK singles chart.
+A few months later, the live album White Noise (recorded during the Berserker Tour) and a live EP with tracks taken from it (titled The Live EP) reached No. 29 and 27 on the charts, respectively.

-Numan's next album, The Fury (1985), charted slightly higher than Berserker, breaking the top 30.
+Numan's next studio album, The Fury (1985), charted slightly higher than Berserker, breaking the top 30.
 Again, the album heralded a change of image, this time featuring Numan in a white suit and red bow tie.
-The three singles released from the album ("Your Fascination", "Call Out the Dogs" and "Miracles") all charted in the top 50 on the UK charts.
+However, for the first time in his career, none of the three initial singles released from the album ("Your Fascination", "Call Out the Dogs" and "Miracles") managed to reach the top 40, barely entering the top 50 on the UK charts.

-In 1986 Numan scored two top 30-hits on the UK Singles Chart with "This Is Love" in April and "I Can't Stop" in June, but the album Strange Charm released later that year only spent two weeks on the album chart, peaking at No. 59.
-In November a version of the song "I Still Remember" from the previous album was released as a charity single and stalled at No. 74 on the singles chart.
+The following year, Numan scored two top-30 UK singles, with "This Is Love" in April 1986, and "I Can't Stop" in June that year; the subsequent studio album, Strange Charm, was released later that year, but only spent two weeks on the albums chart, where it peaked at No. 59.
+In November of that year, a version of the song "I Still Remember", from the previous studio album, was released as a charity single, but stalled at No. 74 on the singles chart.